 - The U.S. Employer is required to pay the ACWIA Fee and the Fraud Fee (as those terms as described below in the section regarding Filing Fees).

-- In the event that the US Employer terminates Beneficiary prior to the end of the H-1B period, Employer is required to pay for Beneficiary’s return transportation home.
+- In the event that the US Employer terminates the Beneficiary prior to the end of the H-1B period, the Employer is required to pay for the Beneficiary’s return transportation home.

-- Beneficiary is eligible to continue to work for U.S. Employer pursuant to this status for a period of up to six years which is normally granted in two 3 year increments.
-The six year limit may be extended under certain conditions.
+- The Beneficiary is eligible to continue to work for the U.S. Employer pursuant to this status for a period of up to six years, which is normally granted in two 3-year increments.
+The six-year limit may be extended under certain conditions.

-At the present time, there is a cap of 65,000 H-1B visas which are available for new H-1B applicants during a fiscal year (“H-1B Cap”).1 The new fiscal year starts on October 1.
-Since the U.S. Citizenship and Immigration Service (“USCIS”) will accept H-1B petitions at least six months prior to the desired employment start date, the Employer may file an H-1B petition as early as April 1.
-We recommend that the H-1B petition be filed as close after April 1.2 as possible because these numbers run out very quickly.
-We recommend that the H-1B petition be filed as close after April 1 as possible because it is difficult to predict when the cap will be reached.
+At the present time, there is a cap of 65,000 H-1B visas that are available for new H-1B applicants during a fiscal year (“H-1B Cap”).1 The new fiscal year starts on October 1.
+Since the U.S. Citizenship and Immigration Service (“USCIS”) will accept H-1B petitions at least six months prior to the desired employment start date, the Employer may file an H-1B petition as early as April 1.2 We recommend that the H-1B petition be filed as close after April 1, as possible because it is difficult to predict when the cap will be reached.